lucasem/ec/README.md

-corresponding to the task name and its results. `result` is null if the task failed, or (on success) an object with `probability` (float) and `expr` (string) fields, where `expr` is the string representation of the combinator that solved the task and `probability` is its associated probability.
+corresponding to the task name and its results. `result` is null if the task failed, or (on success) an object with `probability` (float) and `expr` (string) fields, where `expr` is the string representation of the combinator that solved the task and `log_probability` is its associated log-probability. `log_bic` will be null if infinite.
 Here's a simple example:
 ```json
 {
   "grammar": [